mozilla/standup/README.rst

 Summary
 =======

+**STATUS: August 10th, 2016**

+    This branch is a django rewrite of the original app.
+It's pretty far from complete.

 standup is an app that logs daily status updates.
 It is in perpetual Beta which is to say that it probably has bugs and you shouldn't bet a million dollars on it.